Plot statistical model results for all taxa on a taxonomic tree

 scales function to handle colour_stat values outside of colour_lims (default simply squishes "out of bounds" values into the given range)

-but you can use the name of any transformer from the scales
+name of transformation for colour scale: default is "abs_sqrt", the square-root of absolute values, but you can use the name of any transformer from the

-such as "identity" or "exp"
+package, such as "identity" or "exp"- size_stat

 named list of length 1, giving function calculated for each taxon, to determine the size of nodes (and edges).
 Name used as size legend title.